Eriard/VelherakWeb/Rulebook/Community/Woe.md

 <q>What did you See / Hear / Smell<q>

-1 - A Three Headed Crow
+1 - A Three Headed Crow <br>

-2 - Nothing, only Utter Silence
+2 - Nothing, only Utter Silence <br>

-3 - Terrible and unnatural screaming
+3 - Terrible and unnatural screaming <br>

-4 - A long dead loved one / Rival
+4 - A long dead loved one / Rival <br>

-5 - The Stench of death in water
+5 - The Stench of death in water <br>

-6 - A Bleating Headless Fawn
+6 - A Bleating Headless Fawn <br>

-7 - A man bathing in a river without a face
+7 - A man bathing in a river without a face <br>

-8 - Flames streaking across the heavens
+8 - Flames streaking across the heavens <br>

-9 - Strange Markings upon the skin
+9 - Strange Markings upon the skin <br>
 10 - Nine eyes gazing upon you
 	</div>
 	<div class="flex-item">